explore

 This blog was created in collaboration with Visit Reno Tahoe & Quin Schrock

 You will find a blanket of pristine snow, with breathtaking forest and mountain scenery reflected off Tahoe’s famous blue water.
-You’ll also find sumptuous ski chalets and rustic retreats, the perfect jumping-off point for winter sports and other snowy adventures… or to just sip a hot drink by the fire and look out the window across one of the country’s most dazzling winter wonderlands.
+You’ll also find sumptuous ski chalets and rustic retreats, the perfect jumping-off point for winter snow sports and other snowy Lake Tahoe adventures… or to just sip a hot drink by the fire and look out the window across one of the country’s most dazzling winter wonderland landscapes.

 But it isn’t all peace and quiet.
 Lake Tahoe also has an active vacationer’s social scene, including casinos and bumping nightlife.
 Not to mention its proximity to Reno, the “Biggest Little City in the World.”